MikeCarbone/IDM222/docs/assignments/assignment-final.md

 Here are some things I'll be looking for when grading your final assignment.
 A great final project will have these features:
 - Website looks great on mobile, desktop, and everywhere in between (the smallest size you have to account for is 320px)
-- Used flexbox when appropriate
+- Uses flexbox when appropriate
-- Used CSS Grid when appropriate
+- Uses CSS Grid when appropriate
 - All images are responsive (uses responsive image techniques, high quality image on desktop and lower quality image on mobile)
 - Uses CSS custom properties for frequently repeated values (brand color, black color values, white color values, etc)
 - Uses BEM syntax to structure class names